 - Make your own Twitter bot with Python and Raspberry Pi.

 - Build projects using the RPi camera.

 - Set up WordPress on an RPi.

-After knowing and understanding the features, we also need to understand its advantages and its disadvantages.
+After knowing and understanding the features, we also need to understand their advantages and its disadvantages.

 - It module takes only the size of your credit card.